MinchaoFang/HalluDesign/README.md

 	year = {2025},
 	doi = {10.1101/2025.11.08.686881},
 	publisher = {Cold Spring Harbor Laboratory},
-	abstract = {Deep learning has revolutionized biomolecular modeling, enabling the prediction of diverse structures with atomic accuracy.
-However, leveraging the atomic-level precision of the structure prediction model for de novo design remains challenging.
-Here, we present HalluDesign, a general all-atom framework for protein optimization and de novo design, which iteratively update protein structure and sequence.
-HalluDesign harnesses the inherent hallucination capabilities of AlphaFold3-style structure prediction models and enables fine-tune free, forward-pass only sequence-structure co-optimization.
-Structure conditioning at different noise level in the structure prediction stage allows precise control over the sampling space, facilitating tasks from local and global protein optimization to de novo design.
-We demonstrate the versatility of this approach by optimizing suboptimal structures, rescuing previously unsuccessful designs, designing new biomolecular interactions and generating new protein structures from scratch.
-Experimental characterization of binder design spanning small molecule, metal ion, protein, and antibody design of phosphorylation-specific peptide revealed high design success rates and excellent structural accuracy.
-Together, our comprehensive computational and experimental results highlight the broad utility of this framework.
-We anticipate that HalluDesign will further unlock the modeling and design potential of AlphaFold3-like models, enabling the systematic creation of complex proteins for a wide range of biotechnological applications.Competing Interest StatementThe authors have declared no competing interest.}, URL = {https://www.biorxiv.org/content/early/2025/11/09/2025.11.08.686881},
+	URL = {https://www.biorxiv.org/content/early/2025/11/09/2025.11.08.686881},
 	eprint = {https://www.biorxiv.org/content/early/2025/11/09/2025.11.08.686881.full.pdf},
 	journal = {bioRxiv}